 The automated agent solves both operational effectiveness and customer experience simultaneously.

 Bluewolf’s parent company IBM’s Watson team is working with Bluemix Garage to develop uBank’s RoboChat, the first chatbot in Australia to help customers with their online home applications.

 It’s available 24/7 and responds to customers on 40 core loan topics along with hundreds of associated questions, using Watson Conversation API.

-Find suppliers of analytics and AI solutions in our Business Directory
+Find a list of suppliers of analytics and AI solutions for contact centres and customer experience in our CX Directory